MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-vpn-s2s.md

 #### 3. Create the virtual network, VPN gateway, and local network gateway

-The following example creates the virtual network, **TestVNet1**, with three subnets, and the VPN gateway.
+The following example creates the virtual network, **TestVNet1**, along with three subnets and the VPN gateway.
 When substituting values, it's important that you always name your gateway subnet specifically **GatewaySubnet**.
 If you name it something else, your gateway creation fails.